The Open Dialogue Foundation and The Nonviolent Radical Party, Transnational and Transparty were organised the side-event:

 – Muratbek Ketebayev, president of the Civil Activity Foundation;

-– Lyudmyla Kozlovska, vice-president Open Dialog Foundation.
+– Lyudmyla Kozlovska, vice-president Open Dialogue Foundation.

 Fotografie Yulii Vasilyevej.